pharo-graphics/Brick/src/Brick-Editor.package/BrTextEditorInsertedEvent.class/README.md

-Is sent after a new piece of text is inserted in the editor
+Is sent by the text editor after a new piece of text is inserted in the editor at a location defined by an insertion index